 - There are other legal requirements prohibiting the release of the key to the investigators, until the individuals are deceased.

-For further explanation of these conditions, see the OHRP Guidance on Research Involving Coded Private Information or Biological Specimens.
+For further explanation of these conditions, see the OHRP Guidance on Research Involving Coded Private Information or Biological Specimens (link is external).

 Federal regulations (45 CFR 46) define research as, "A systematic investigation designed to develop or contribute to generalizable knowledge."